McTeer History, Family Crest & Coats of Arms

 - Origins Available:

 The west coast of Scotland and the rocky Hebrides islands are the ancient home of the McTeer family.
 The root of their name is the Gaelic form Mac-an-Tsaoir, which denotes son of the carpenter or wright.

 Early Origins of the McTeer family

-Another 127 words (9 lines of text) covering the years 1372, 1564 and 1564 are included under the topic Early McTeer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McTeer research.
+Another 64 words (5 lines of text) covering the years 1372, 1564 and 1564 are included under the topic Early McTeer History in all our PDF Extended History products and printed products wherever possible.